Healing After Loss

 “Grief is not a disorder, a disease, or a sign of weakness.
 It is an emotional, physical, and spiritual necessity, the price you pay for love.
 The only cure for grief is to grieve.”

 – Dr. Earl A. Grollman, Author of “Living When a Loved One Has Died

 In addition to grief support groups, we also offer a host of resources to help family members begin the grieving process.
-Visit our resource page for links to recommended reading about the grieving process, our online e-library for family caregivers and other helpful information.
+Visit our resource page for links to recommended reading about the grieving process and other helpful information.

 We're Here to Help

 Our grief and loss support groups are facilitated by Martha Furman, a licensed professional counselor and marriage and family therapist.
 They are held at Total Life Counseling, 5401 Fallowater Lane in Roanoke.
 All are welcome.
 There is no charge to join our support groups.